 The New Joystick

-I’m not completely opposed to a touchscreen on a camera; they critical on compacts where real estate for things like extra buttons and thumb sticks are limited.
+I’m not completely opposed to a touchscreen on a camera; they are critical on compacts where real estate for things like extra buttons and thumb sticks are limited.

 The Sound And Feel

-The sound of the mechanical shutter is amazing; it’s a cluck cluck instead of a snap snap.
-If that makes sense.
-This is probably due to the added weather sealing.
+The sound of the mechanical shutter is amazing.
+It’s a cluck cluck instead of a snap snap; if that makes sense, this is probably due to the added weather sealing.

 The OVF/EVF